This article has links to products and services we love, which we may make commission from.

 You need to refresh them using the arrow every time you want to track them.

-I would advise doing this along with the keywords in Google Search Console and checking your placement on Google using the incognito mode too.
+I would advise doing this along with the keywords in Google Search Console and checking your placement on Google using the incognito mode, too.

 Frequently Asked Questions

-Detailed above you will see a review of Moz’s keyword planner and Keysearch.
-Keysearch keyword competition checker also offers one free month trial.
+Above, you will see a review of Moz’s keyword planner and Keysearch.
+Keysearch’s keyword competition checker also offers a one-month trial. - What is the best way to keyword research?

-The most effective way to do keyword research is to brainstorm as part of your planning stage, use the Keysearch brainstorming tool and Google suggests, then assess the keyword difficulty in a premium tool of your choice.
+The most effective way to do keyword research is to brainstorm as part of your planning stage, use the Keysearch brainstorming tool and Google suggestions, and then assess the keyword difficulty in a premium tool of your choice. - Keysearch is bringing up a ‘zero’ response for volume.

 What does this mean?
-Keysearch’s official response on this is that they collect information from Google and this is the return.
+Keysearch’s official response is that they collect information from Google, which is the return. - Can I rank for keywords that are 0 in volume?

 Does Google care about grammar when it comes to potential keywords?
-If you put the keyword idea into Google, it is likely that the SERPs return pulls up sites which use correct grammar regardless of the keyword ignoring it.
+If you put the keyword idea into Google, the SERPs return likely pulls up sites which use correct grammar regardless of the keyword ignoring it. - Which is the most affordable and cheapest keyword research tool for bloggers?

 Final Words

-All that for $17 per month or $169 for the year (plus 20% off with our coupon code MTH20).
+You can have all that for $24 per month or $240 for the year (plus 20% off with our coupon code MTH20).

 About the Authors